hstreamdb/docs/docs/en/operation/security/encryption.md

 Get the template openssl.cnf file(**the template file is intended for testing and development, do not use it in the production environment directly**):

 ```shell
 wget https://raw.githubusercontent.com/hstreamdb/hstream/main/conf/openssl.cnf
 ```

 Generate the CA key file:

 ```shell
 openssl genrsa -aes256 -out ca.key.pem 4096
 ```

 Generate the CA certificate file:

 ```shell
 openssl req -config openssl.cnf -key ca.key.pem \
     -new -x509 -days 7300 -sha256 -extensions v3_ca \
     -out ca.cert.pem
 ```

-### create key pair and sign certificate for a server
+### Create key pair and sign certificate for a server

 Here we only generate a key and certificate for one server, you should create them for all hstream servers that have a different hostname, or create a certificate including all hostnames(IP or DNS) in SANs.

 Generate the server key file:

 ```shell
 openssl genrsa -out server01.key.pem 2048
 ```